the-refinery/baseline/README.md

 ## BEM

-When creating new styles it's best to employ the BEM methodology.
+When creating new styles it is best to employ the BEM methodology.

 > BEM – meaning block, element, modifier – is a front-end naming methodology thought up by the guys at Yandex.
 It is a smart way of naming your CSS classes to give them more transparency and meaning to other developers.
 [Harry Roberts of CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)